stakeyourada/Kongo/Installation.md

   * Download release to your desired location and unzip

     **note:** This should be a location which can access the rest endpoint for your stakepool node. e.g. if your node-config.yaml is configured with the default lopback then you would need to install Kongo on the same machine.
-Take care to not change your nodes rest endpoint to the internet which will expose your node to potential attacks.
+Take care to not change your nodes rest endpoint and open it up to the internet, as that will expose your node to potential attacks.

   ```code
     rest: